yhoogstrate/fastafs/CODE_OF_CONDUCT.md

 FASTAFS (and derivative projects) community, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
-Anyone who iolates this code of conduct may be banned from the community.
+Anyone who violates this code of conduct may be banned from the community.

 Our open source community strives to: